LTylo100.jpg (12810 bytes)

 HOW DOES YOUR TRIP WORK?

 LADATCO TOURS uses local companies in each country who are intimately familiar with the customs and business methods of that country.
-They control all the services and accommodations in that country and will be available to help with any additional assistance you may need.
+They coordiate all the services and accommodations in that country and will be available to help with any additional assistance you may need.

 Your specific tour inclusions were detailed prior to receipt of your deposit but, in general, all of LADATCO’s arrangements include transfers, tours, accommodations and any specifically requested services.